-Using your hands and feet, making four points of contact with the rock surface, is the basis of all climbing movement.
-How you use your fingers, hands, and feet to attach yourself to the rock is fundamental to climbing effectively and efficiently.
+Using your hands and feet and making four points of contact with the rock surface is the basis of all rock climbing movement.
+How you use your fingers, hands, and feet--your handholds and footholds--to attach yourself to the rock is fundamental to climbing effectively and efficiently.

 Keep Your Weight Over Your Feet

 One of the basics of climbing technique is to rely on your feet and legs to propel you up a vertical face.
-Your legs are stronger than your arms so if you keep most of your body weight over your feet, your arms are less likely to tire and you’re less likely to fall.
-Read Use Your Feet to Climb Better for more about good footwork and tips that help you climb better.
+Your legs are stronger than your arms so if you keep most of your body weight over your feet, your arms are less likely to tire and you’re less likely to get pumped and fall off a route.
+Read Use Your Feet to Climb Better to learn more about good footwork and tips that help you climb better.

 Learn Use Your Hands

-But as you advance as a climber, you need to use your hands to progress.
-On steep rock you can’t always rely on your feet to support most of your weight.
-You have to use your hands and arms.
+As you advance as a climber, you need to use your hands and arms to progress and to climb harder routes.
+On steep rock faces you can’t always rely on your feet to support most of your weight.
+You have to use your hands and arms to support your body.
 You just can’t reach up and grab big holds every time.
-Many handholds just aren’t that good or big so you have to learn specialized hand positions to effectively use those holds.
+Many handholds just are not that good or big so you have to learn specialized hand positions to effectively use those holds.